 - Sundays/ Public holidays (9:30 a.m.)

-The bus stops of Straeto buses are spread across the capital.
-You can easily recognize the stops by noticing the Straeto Bus logo or bus stop sign with an orange and a yellow S.
+Straeto buses have bus stops throughout the capital.
+You can easily recognize the stops by noticing the Straeto Bus logo or bus stop sign with an orange and yellow S.

 The price of tickets is also reasonable.
-The general fare for an adult passenger is around $3.7, kids between 6-17 pay $1.7, and kids below 5 years of age ride for free!
+The general fare for an adult passenger is around $3.7, kids between 6 and 17 pay $1.7, and kids under 5 ride for free!

 You can purchase your fare from a bus stop.
 Nevertheless, you can also book a ticket from the comfort of your hotel room.
-All you need to do is download the Straeto app, enter information, and buy the ticket.
+You only need to download the Straeto app, enter information, and buy the ticket.

 PRO TIP: If you want to avoid peak rush days, try touring on weekdays!